 A Happy Mum equals Happy Kids, so I always took the time to exercise and indulge my passions....

 but I drew the line when Hugh Jackman (the sexiest man alive) couldn't keep his hands off me(!) and begged me to run away with him(!!).
 My kids would always be my first passion....

 and they'll kill me if they ever read this!
 But I've always maintained it's a mother's right to publicly embarrass her kids, and have acted on that philosophy numerous times.

 I'm a committed Mum, whose goal has been to produce Happy Kids whilst remaining Happy Me.
 I would now consider that I am close to achieving that goal, which affords me a great sense of satisfaction.

 My third baby, Jacqueline Johns Life Mentoring, was born in 2006, after many years of voluntary mentoring of friends, neighbours, acquaintances and total strangers who just wanted to tell me their 'stuff'.
-JJLM provides wellbeing products and services, such as personal mentoring and meditation classes.
-With the motto of "Life is NOT a dress rehearsal!", I hope to inspire people the world over to live the life of their choice, NOW!
+JJLM provides personal mentoring online and in person.
+With the motto of "Life is NOT a dress rehearsal!", we hope to inspire people the world over to live the life of their choice, NOW!

 You may have thought, when reading the opening statement regarding me being the happiest person I know, that I was just born lucky and had it all.
 WRONGO!